Decomposing LIBOR in Transition: Evidence from the Futures Markets: Introduction

 In this paper we take a different approach and decompose the LIBOR-OIS spread by leveraging the fact that since the introduction of the SOFR futures contract in May of 2018 futures contracts referencing EFFR, SOFR, and LIBOR have traded simultaneously at the Chicago Mercantile Exchange (CME).
-This allows us to describe the dynamics of the benchmark rates using a joint model for SOFR, Federal Funds, and Eurodollar futures.
-While the majority of the existing research has focused on the decomposition of the LIBOR-OIS spread during the Financial Crisis, our paper, as a result of the fairly recent introduction of SOFR futures, studies the behaviour of the spread in the current transitory interest rate environment and in particular around beginning of the COVID-19 pandemic.
+This allows us to describe the dynamics of the benchmark rates using a joint model for Federal Funds, SOFR, and Eurodollar futures.
+While the majority of the existing research has focused on the decomposition of the LIBOR-OIS spread during the Financial Crisis, our paper, as a result of the fairly recent introduction of SOFR futures, studies the behaviour of the spread in the current transitory interest rate environment and in particular around the onset of the COVID-19 pandemic.

-When modelling futures rates we have to account for the futures convexity adjustment, see e.g. \cite{skov2021dynamic} and \cite{mercurio2018simple}.
+When modelling futures rates, we have to account for the futures convexity adjustment, see e.g. \cite{skov2021dynamic} and \cite{mercurio2018simple}.
 This is a model-dependent task, we therefore consider an affine framework for the the joint benchmark dynamics.
 Modelling term rates, we follow the approach of \cite{alfeus2020consistent} and \cite{backwell2019term} and model the LIBOR-OIS spread as a result of roll-over risk.
-By roll-over risk, we refer to the risk that an entity at a future point in time is not able to roll-over its loan at the prevailing reference rate, due to changes in credit or funding-liquidity spread.
+By roll-over risk, we refer to the risk that an entity at a future point in time is not able to roll-over its loan at the prevailing reference rate, due to changes in credit or funding-liquidity risk.
+An increase in the roll-over risk components of our model thus leads to a steepening in the term structure of money market spreads consistent with the observations in \cite{gorton2021flight} showing that there was a "flight from maturity" during the Great Financial Crisis.